joaolouback/joaolouback/README.md

 # 👋 Hi, I'm João Pedro 😀

-🎓 I'm a Computer Science student with a strong focus on **automation of processes** and **IT infrastructure**.
+🎓 I'm a Computer Science student with a strong focus on **Software Development** and **Process Automation**.
-🔧 Passionate about creating efficient workflows, automating tasks, and improving system reliability.
+🔧 Passionate about building scalable solutions, automating tasks, and creating efficient workflows.
 ---

 ## 🚀 About Me

-- ⚙️ Focused on **process automation** and **infrastructure management**.
+- 💻 Focused on software development and process automation.
-- 🔄 Interested in CI/CD pipelines, scripting, and containerization with Docker.
+- 🔄 Interested in APIs, scripting, and modern backend technologies.
 - 🧠 Always learning and evolving with tools that enhance efficiency and scalability.
-- 🛠️ Motivated to simplify operations through automation and modern DevOps practices.
+- 🛠️ Motivated to simplify workflows through automation and good development practices.

 ---